Copland River

 The Copland River is a river on the West Coast of the South Island of New Zealand.
-It flows for 20 km from its headwaters in the Southern Alps to its confluence with the Karangarua River.
+It flows for 20 km from its headwaters in the Southern Alps / Kā Tiritiri o te Moana to its confluence with the Karangarua River.

-The headwaters of the Copland lie only 8 km northwest of Aoraki / Mount Cook in a valley overlooked by the peaks of Mount Sefton and Mount La Perouse.
-A popular tramping track follows the river and leads to the Welcome Flat hot springs.
+The headwaters of the Copland lie only 8 km northwest of Aoraki / Mount Cook in a valley overlooked by the peaks of Mount Sefton and Dilemma Peak.
+A popular tramping track known as the Copland Track follows the river and leads to the Welcome Flat hot springs.
 The track leads onto the Copland Pass and the Copland Glacier.

 The river lies within the Westland Tai Poutini National Park.

+History

+In the 1890s New Zealand surveyor‑explorer Charlie Douglas conducted an expedition up the Copland River.